April 12 reopening date confirmed for beauty salons and spas in England

-Step one of the lockdown easing will be in March, with the reopening of schools from March 8 and the return of the rule of six for outdoor meet-ups from March 29.
+Step one of the lockdown easing began in March, with the reopening of schools from March 8 and the return of the rule of six for outdoor meet-ups from March 29.

 Step two will see salons reopen, along with non-essential retail.
 Pubs and restaurants will be allowed to serve customers outdoors.
 This will come into force from April 12, providing step one goes according to plan.

-Salons and spas will be allowed to reopen but spas will not be allowed to operate their saunas and steam rooms until step three.
+Salons and spas will be allowed to reopen but spas will not be allowed to operate their saunas and steam rooms until stage three.

 Step three involves a return for indoor entertainment, including bars and restaurants, and is expected to come in from May 17.